Today's Bible Reading: Hebrews 1

 Thinking and Reflecting

+When a Christian walks away from practicing the faith, most often that person, little by little, also walks away from Jesus.
 When a Christian is tempted to give up on Jesus, the first line of defense is to make certain that Jesus is clearly understood.
-Our text makes seven affirmations about Jesus.
+The text makes seven affirmations about Jesus.
 The chapter concludes with seven Old Testament citations supporting the supremacy and superiority of Jesus over the angels.
 Jesus is without equal.
-Before him there had never been one like him, nor should we expect one like him to appear in the future.
+Before him, there had never been one like him, nor should we expect one like him to appear in the future.

 Father God, you know that some days we struggle with our faith.
-Some days, it is hard to keep Jesus in focus.
+Some days, it is hard to focus on Jesus and it is hard to keep Jesus in focus.
 Some days he seems all but absent.
 Help us today to see and appreciate the beauty of your plan for us, the glory of the gift of your Son, and the potential of his power at work with us.
-In Jesus' name and by his power I ask it.
-Amen.
+In Jesus' name and by his power I ask it, Amen.